Karamchedu massacre: Background

 During the 1980s, the village of Karamchedu had a population of around 13,600 of which 6,000 belonged to the Kamma caste.
 About 2,000 villagers belonged to the Scheduled Castes (Dalits), of which 1,100 were Madigas and 900 were Malas.
 The village had a cultivable land of around 9,000 acres, most of which was owned by the Kamma landlords.
 They also owned another 2,000 acres in the neighboring villages.
-Due to the fertile soil and good irrigation facilities developed since the British rule in the previous century (through Krishna river canals) and also during the post-independence era (through Nagarjuna Sagar canals), the Kamma peasantry in the village was quite prosperous.
+Due to the fertile soil and good irrigation facilities developed since the British rule in the previous century (through Krishna river canals) and also during the post-independence era (through Nagarjuna Sagar canals), the Kamma people in the village were quite prosperous.
 They cultivated paddy along with commercial crops like tobacco, earning an estimated annual household income of ₹65,000.
 Dalits, on the other hand, comprised much of the agricultural labour.
 The annual income of a paleru (agricultural labourer) was just ₹2000.
 The daily wages paid to male and female agricultural workers (who worked for 16 hours a day) was ₹10-12 and ₹6-8 respectively, which was quite lower than the minimum wage rates that were legally prescribed for that region.
 The Kamma landlords also used force to ensure loyalty from Dalit labourers.
 If the labourers were absent from work for some reason, it was reported that the landlords of the village would personally to go to their houses to beat them up and sometimes the landlords would further punish the workers by suspending them from work for up to nine months.